-NCFH at the Anna Freud Centre summarises family hubs as a system-wide model of providing high-quality, whole-family, joined up, family support services.
+NCFH at Anna Freud summarises family hubs as a system-wide model of providing high-quality, whole-family, joined up, family support services.

 The term 'integration' is used throughout this summary and a more in-depth exploration of how we are applying it to family hubs can be found in our integration and relational practice module.